LukeGrahamLandry/llvm_of_jvm/devlog.md

 For testing, can use llc to compile the text ir to asm and link that to a c program.
 `llc -O0 demo.ll && gcc runtime/callit.c demo.S && ./a.out`
+(commands say gcc but its aliased to the clang that knows where apple hides shit in xcode, idk man)

 My current derranged stack manipulation does not work when optimised but does work in O0 so I'm doing undefined behaviour somewhere I guess but idk where.
+BUT, if i run clang on it directly instead of llc, it works, even on O2.
+So idk whats with that but im just gonna move on cause i wasted so much time trying to find a logic error in my crazy generated llvm ir.

 ## Reading java bytecode (Nov 20)